MrE-Fog/Instant-Kubernetesg/README.md

 <br /><img id="Conclusion" title="Conclusion" alt="Conclusion" src="https://see.fontimg.com/api/renderfont4/YolO/eyJyIjoiZnMiLCJoIjo3OCwidyI6MTAwMCwiZnMiOjc4LCJmZ2MiOiIjMTYxRkYxIiwiYmdjIjoiI0ZGRkZGRiIsInQiOjF9/Q29uY2x1c2lvbg/avengeance.png" /><br /><img src="https://www.fg-a.com/lines/line_bar_10.gif" height="1px" width="100%" /><br />

-🅸🅽🅵🆁🅰🆂🆃🆁🆄🅲🆃🆄🆁🅴 🅰🆄🆃🅾🅼🅰🆃🅸🅾🅽 is a term of the day, and Kubernetes is leading the way for infrastructure automation.
+🅸🅽🅵🆁🅰🆂🆃🆁🆄🅲🆃🆄🆁🅴 Automation is a term of the day, and Kubernetes is leading the way for infrastructure automation.
 Kubernetes is gaining popularity rapidly, and that's for a reason.
 It is flexible and adaptable.
 Since there's always a room for improvement, Kubernetes developers are constantly thinking about how to build a better system.
 However, if you are interested in the basics, you can download Kubernetes from the official website.